ab51105/Test02/results/index.md

     ```

 ### 2. Classifier
-In this part, we will implement classifier in order to use the train_image_feats, training label, and test_image_feats to classify test images into several categories.
-And I implement these two methods below.
+We implement classifier in order to use the train_image_feats, training label, and test_image_feats to classify test images into several categories.
+We implement two different methods, including nearest-neighbor and linear support_vector_machine.

 * nearest_neighbor

-    nearest_neighbor simply find the smallest distances between train_image_feats and test_image_feats for each feature.
+    The nearest neighbor classifier has many desirable features -- it requires no training, it can learn arbitrarily complex decision boundaries, and it trivially supports multiclass problems.
+The nearest_neighbor simply find the smallest distances between train_image_feats and test_image_feats for each feature.
 And when we find the smallest distance, we find its  correspondent training label.
-Finally, the recognized category of scene is based on this training label.
+Thus, the recognized category of scene is based on this training label.
     ```
     def nearest_neighbor_classify(train_image_feats, train_labels, test_image_feats):
         # initialization